MedVisAiLab/mvailweb/content/english/research/vsnvideo.md

 draft: false
 ---

+#### Computer vision and video analytics technologies
 Computer vision has several uses in the medical domain.
-In MVAIT, researchers develop computer vision technologies and methods which can facilitate medical tasks.
+In MVAIT, researchers develop computer vision methods and video analytics technologies.
+These AI technologies can then be enhanced and adapted to facilitate complex medical tasks.
+> {{< gallery dir="pjts/vsnvideo/video" class="" height="" width="500" webp="true" command="" option="" zoomable="true" >}}

 #### Behavior Analysis